isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 - Have remained in only [Category (I) country/region](/shn-and-swab-summary) in the past 14 consecutive days before departure; or
 - Are Singapore Citizen entering Singapore via the Causeway or Second Link.

-Travellers are required to take their PDT at an [accredited or authorised testing facility](https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing) in the country/region of departure and ensure that the PDT:
+Travellers can take either a COVID-19 Polymerase Chain Reaction (PCR) test at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">internationally accredited or recognised lab/clinic/medical facility</a> <b>OR [For Category II and III arrivals from 11 Nov 2021, 2359 hours]</b> an Antigen Rapid Test(ART) administered by a trained professional, including a medical professional or government-recognised trained professional in the country/region of departure. <b>Self-Swabs are not allowed</b>.
+They should also obtain a copy of the negative test result that meets the following conditions, as it will be used as proof that the traveller had been tested for COVID-19:
 - Is in English (or accompanied with an English translation);
 - Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and
 - Reflects the date and result of the PCR test.

-Travellers with difficulties getting a COVID-19 PCR test before their departure can contact the [Safe Travel Office here for assistance.](/contact-us)
+Travellers with difficulties getting a COVID-19 PCR test before their departure can <a href="/contact-us" target="_blank">contact the Safe Travel Office for assistance</a>.

 &#x2610;  <i><b>D) Submission of Health Declaration</b></i>